Volunteer Coordinator Tips & Strategies (Tutorial, Guide, 101)

-- Have one goal and one button per e-mail blast.
+- Have one goal, one event, and one link/button per e-mail blast.
 Don't try to both recruit volunteers and get runner registrations.
-Don't try to recruit volunteers for multiple events.
+Don't try to recruit volunteers for more than one event.

 - Do not include minor links in your e-mail blast, such as to the event website.
 The minor links will steal clicks from your button.

 - Always include an image - race logo, picture of volunteers, etc.

 - Don't make your text or buttons an image.
 Many e-mail clients block images by default.
 And if your e-mail doesn't have enough body text, it may be flagged as spam.

 - E-mail blasts increase signups for about 2 days.

 - Use a good volunteer registration website.
 It will save you a ton of time.

 - Volunteer signup should be one page and not require an account.